Switch Administration Commands

 Command Syntax

-- hostadd_N IPv6 addresses associated with hostname (dotted decimal notation).
+- hostaddN IPv6 addresses associated with the hostname in dotted decimal notation.

 Example